bocchilorenzo/ntscraper/README.md

 - until: date to stop scraping at, formatted as YYYY-MM-DD.
 Default is None
 - max_retries: max retries to scrape a page.
 Default is 5
 - instance: Nitter instance to use.
 Default is None and will be chosen at random
+- no_empty_retries: True if the scraper should not retry when the page is empty.
+Default is False

 Returns a dictionary with tweets and threads for the term.